paluh/purescript-clappr/README.md

   * `$ bower install`

+Here we are building example for plugins usage:

   * `$ pulp build -I examples/plugins/src --build-path examples/plugins/output`

   * `$ webpack --config examples/plugins/webpack.config.js`

   * `cd ./examples/plugins`

-  * Now edit `index.html` and provide your video url (for example hls playlist url) there (optionally you can provide also your streamroot key)
+  * Now edit `./examples/plugins/index.html` and provide your video url (for example hls playlist url) there (optionally you can provide also your streamroot key)

-  * Run some testing http server (it should serve ./node_modules/clappr path for '.swf' file from root path) - for example: `$ python -m http.server`
+  * Run your favorite testing http server from within example directory (it should serve ./node_modules/clappr path for '.swf' file from root path) - for example: `$ python -m http.server`